 Plants and pests go hand in hand.
-They are by no means a match made in heaven; but chances are that if you have plants, they’re going to get some sort of infestation at 1 time or another.
-This is all about aphids and mealybugs and how to control them.
+They are by no means a match made in heaven; but chances are that if you have plants, they’re going to get some sort of infestation at one time or another.
+This is all about aphids and mealybugs, how to identify them, and methods of control.

 You can liken sap in plants to blood in animals.
 The sap contains sugar which the insects love but can’t fully ingest and it oozes out on the plant as a sticky substance.
 This is why an infested plant will have sticky leaves.

 Heads Up: Aphids love fresh, new growth and tender stems.
-They, like most plant pests, like to hang out and feast on the underneath leaves where it’s a bit more protected.
+They, like most plant pests, like to hang out and feast on the underneath of leaves where it’s a bit more protected.

 A bad infestation of mealybugs.